Cray-HPE/docs-csm/operations/boot_orchestration/Options.md

-If this option is enabled, it is still possible to effectively create a session with no limit by specifying `*` as the limit parameter (if this is done on the command line, it must be quoted it in order to prevent it from being interpreted by the shell).
+If this option is enabled, it is still possible to effectively create a session with no limit by specifying `*` as the limit parameter (if this is done on the command line, it must be quoted in order to prevent it from being interpreted by the shell).

 This option does NOT have an effect on sessions that were created prior to it being enabled (even if they have not yet started).